Pixie (X-Men): X-Infernus

 Despite her cheerful persona, Gwynn begins to reveal her anger and bitterness over her initial experience in Limbo and her incomplete soul, feeling that she is less than human.
 During a training session, Nightcrawler points out that her personality changes when she uses the Souldagger.
 This causes her to summon it and her personality turns sinister.
 She stabs him in the chest, causing him to pass out.
-Upon regaining her senses and removing the dagger, she finds that it has freed the Soulsword housed within Kurt's body.
+Upon regaining her senses and removing the dagger, she finds that it has freed the Soulsword housed within Nightcrawler's body.
 Sensing the Soulsword, Magik teleports to Earth to reclaim it.
 However, Gwynn engages her in a fight, demanding to have the stolen portion of her soul returned, and refuses to hand over the sword.
-Magik defeats her and regains her Soulsword, teleporting away and leaving Colossus distraught.
-The X-Men learn that they are now able to enter Limbo through Gwynn's teleportation spell, and a team consisting of Colossus, Wolverine, Mercury, Rockslide, Gwynn, and Nightcrawler is formed to reclaim Magik.
-Nightcrawler is put in charge due to Gwynn's and Colossus' personal stakes in the mission.
+Magik defeats Gwynn and regains her Soulsword, teleporting away.

-While the X-Men battle various demons in Limbo, Belasco's daughter, Witchfire defeats Magik and adds Gwynn's Bloodstone to her amulet, causing her to lose control and teleport herself to Belasco's castle.
-There, Witchfire forces her to become her new apprentice and begins forging a final new Bloodstone from Gwynn's soul, causing her to nightmarishly transform completely into a demon.
+While the X-Men battle demons in Limbo, Witchfire defeats Magik and adds Gwynn's Bloodstone to her amulet, causing her to lose control and teleport to Belasco's castle.
+There, Witchfire forces her to become her new apprentice and begins forging another Bloodstone from Gwynn's soul, causing her to transform into a demon.
 Witchfire uses the Bloodstones to summon the Elder Gods to her aid.
 Gwynn is reluctantly forced to work together with Magik to defeat Witchfire.
-While the X-Men battle the Elder Gods, Illyana fights Witchfire and strips her of the amulet containing the Bloodstones.
-Illyana and Gwynn use their blades to destroy the amulet, but Witchfire escapes the crumbling castle into the Elder Gods' dimension, claiming to return for her "apprentice."
-Gwynn is despondent over losing more of her soul and tries to attack Magik with her Souldagger, but the glowing stone in its blade indicates that the additional stolen piece of her soul is inside it.
-She flies away in tears into the wilds of Limbo, upset over the additional loss of her soul.
+While the X-Men battle the Elder Gods, Magik fights Witchfire and strips her of the amulet containing the Bloodstones.
+Magik and Gwynn use their blades to destroy the amulet, but Witchfire escapes.